 However, what is important to ascertain is when the relevant time periods as provided in s261 of the WIMA commence, particularly with respect to latent conditions/injuries such as hearing loss.
 In terms of claims where the injury is a latent condition, s261(6) of the WIMA provides the requisite benchmark for notice as follows:

-(6) If an injured first becomes aware that he or she has received an after the was received, the is for the purposes of this section taken to have been received when the first became so aware.
+(6) If an injured worker first becomes aware that he or she has received an injury after the injury was received, the injury is for the purposes of this section taken to have been received when the worker first became so aware.

 Having regard to provisions of ss254 and 261 of the WIMA and whether they are likely to present a procedural impediment to a worker seeking compensation for industrial deafness, the primary issue for consideration is to identify when a worker first became aware that they suffered from industrial deafness as a consequence of their employment.
 On this issue President Judge Keating in Qantas Airways Ltd v Gittoes NSWCCPD 8 (24 March 2017) held: